 Have an assessment process in place.

-After the client speak his mind, you should prepare a game plan which will prioritise the implementation of the changes in the current flow of the activities.
-The main question here is: WHEN is the right time this to become reality.
-Implementing all changes at once is bad idea most of the cases since you, your team, the budget and the schedule can be threatened by factors you can’t predict.
+After the client speaks his mind, you should prepare a game plan which will prioritise the implementation of the changes in the current flow of the activities.
+The main question here is: WHEN is the right time for this to become reality.
+Implementing all changes at once is a bad idea in most of cases since you, your team, the budget and the schedule can be threatened by factors you can’t predict.

 Monitor, iterate and report.

 Have you been in a position where implementing changes that will shift the scope of the project was a painful experience?
 We hope this article has somehow enlightened you.
-Here’s another article to help you avoid uncertainties especially in big projects.
 For overall increased productivity in the construction site, there’s a free ebook to download.